witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 After acclimating to my new environment and armed with notes from my setup, I wanted to create a guide on Github for my own reference in the future and for the possible benefit of others.

 - Open project in Atom.
 - In Firefox, navigate to the web address (on Github) for the markdown file you are editing.
+For example, navigate to  ```http://github/[username]/[repo_name]/README.md``` to view the README file for the repository.
 - Make changes to the project in Atom.
+DO REAL WORK HERE.
 - Save changes in Atom ```ctrl``` + ```s```.
-- Commit changes to your working branch.
+- Commit changes to your working branch ```git commit -am "Edit File X"```.
-- Push your branch to the remote repo on Github.
+- Push your branch to the remote repo on Github ```git push```.
+Use password authentication.
 - Reload the markdown file on Github in Firefox ```ctrl``` + ```r```.
 - Inspect the markdown formatting for expected output.
+THE OTHER REAL WORK IS HERE.

 Since the markdown needs to be compiled to html, we will just let Github handle that for us.
-By committing our changes and pushing them to Gitub, we can inspect the html displayed compiled from our markdown file.
+By committing our changes and pushing them to Gitub, we can inspect the html display of our markdown file.
+Like the first workflow, the only real work being done here is making changes and inspecting the output of those changes, in this case, html.

 ##### Bonus Points to Turbocharge Your Workflow

-Use ```super``` + ```tab``` to switch between programs in your dock.
-While holding down on ```super```, each press of the ```tab``` key will cycle to the next program in the dock.
+Use ```super``` + ```tab``` to switch between programs in your workflow.
+While holding down on ```super```, each press of the ```tab``` key will cycle to the next program in the dock. ```Shift``` + ```tab``` will cycle through the programs in reverse order.

 ### Conclusion

-On a fresh install of Ubuntu it does not take long to set up the minimum tools to work collaboratively on a project managed under git, and this setup is mindful of a usable workflow.
+For a new user to Ubuntu with a fresh install, it does not take long to set up the minimum tools to work collaboratively on a project managed under git, and this setup is mindful of a usable workflow.

+This workflow could be improved significantly with a couple more steps.
+The next steps I would take would be to setup SSH to handle my Github authentication.
+Then, I would remap the ```caps lock``` key to be another ```ctrl``` key.
+That's my happy-place for a basic workflow setup.